 Cataract Surgery in Denver, CO

 Cataract surgery is a common procedure for those over the age of 60.
 The term “cataract” simply refers to a human lens that is partly or completely cloudy.
 It is such a common problem that there are more than three million operations for cataract removal in the United States each year.
 At Colorado Eye Surgeons, we have extensive experience in cataract removal.
-Additionally, Dr. Pennington specializes in lens removal before cataracts formation.
-This both allows for vision without glasses and prevents future cataract formation.
+Additionally, Dr. Pennington specializes in lens removal before cataract formation.
+This allows for vision without glasses and prevents future cataract formation.

 It all depends on your symptoms.
 Surgery is usually performed when the patient is no longer satisfied with his/her vision.
 The cause for the dissatisfaction can be blurry vision, difficulty reading, problems with glare or seeing street signs, poor night vision, difficulty seeing traffic signals, or trouble judging distances when driving.

 During cataract surgery, the entire lens (with the exception of the lens capsule) is removed.
-Of course, removal of the cloudy lens creates the need for a replacement lens.
+Of course, the removal of the cloudy lens creates the need for a replacement lens.
 This replacement is called an intraocular lens implant.
 During intraocular lens implementation, the cataract is removed and an artificial lens is placed within the eye.
 Implants are made of a soft foldable material.
 These types of lenses provide excellent vision.
 The decision as to which implant is the best for an individual patient is determined by rather complex factors such as the strength of the implant required and the amount of astigmatism present.

 During his training, Dr. Pennington was one of the first resident physicians to become certified on a new method of cataract surgery known as laser assisted cataract surgery.
 He has continued to use this technology routinely in Colorado.
 Laser-assisted cataract surgery is an alternative to traditional cataract surgery in which the procedure is performed by hand.
 In some cases, laser-assisted cataract surgery is the best option because of the laser’s ability to rapidly create ultra-precise, tiny incisions.
-More information on laser-assisted cataract surgery can be found below.

 unsplash-image-gA7w5kzs5UU.jpg

-Understanding Lens Implants
+Types of Cataract Lens Implants

 There are many types of cataract lens implants, or intraocular lens implants (IOL) that we can use in order to provide you with the best results to match your lifestyle and activities after cataract surgery.
 These different types of lens implants include monofocal lens implants which are the most basic type of lens implant and only correct for one focal distance; toric lens implants for those patients with astigmatism; and near vision presbyopia correcting lens implants lens that will correct for distance, intermediate and near vision allow a patient to live a glasses free life.